isomerpages/moe-clementitownsec/_curriculum/Chinese (Special Programme).md

 <ul data-tight="true" class="tight">
 <li>
 <p>Lessons are held once a week in the afternoon outside the school curriculum
-hours on Thursdays in Clementi Town Secondary School.
-Each weekly session lasts for 3 hours (3.15pm-6.15pm) and attendance is compulsory.</p>
+hours on Thursdays at Clementi Town Secondary School.
+Each weekly session lasts for 3 hours (3.30pm-6.15pm) and attendance is compulsory.</p>
 </li>
 <li>
 <p>Textbooks may be purchased from the bookshop at Clementi Town Secondary